codenotary/immudb/docs/operations/planning-deployment.md

 immudb is an immutable database, this means all history is preserved and therefore disk usage is higher than a normal database.

 Data is stored in the directory specified by the `dir` option.
+See the [Configuration Reference](../reference/configuration.md) for more details.